 While the Brondell S1000 bidet toilet seat isn’t the cheapest of the heated toilet seat bidet models, it’s very much worth considering.
 The features and quality are too good to be looked over at the price.

-Here we have the Toto Washlet S350e Bidet Toilet Seat as the next on our list of the top heated toilet seat bidet models for 2017.
+Here we have the Toto Washlet S350e Bidet Toilet Seat as the next on our list of the top heated toilet seat bidet models.

 While being the most expensive heated toilet seat bidet on our list, we’re going to cover a few of the features that validate that price.
 The Toto Washlet S350e features things our other participants don’t but will it be enough to sway you to make the purchase?